ThomasBrekelmans/requirejs-es6-promise/README.md

 A RequireJS loader plugin which allows modules to delay their availability by exporting an ES6 Promise.

 ## TODO
-- Improve this file's Markdown.
-- Improve this file's usage section.
 - Publish this package on bower.

 ## Usage